scullyio/scully/docs/utils.md

-# Utils
+# Utilities

-Scully works well in combination with other tools and utils.
+Scully works well in combination with other tools and utilities.

 1. [Syntax Highlighting using prismjs](#add-syntax-highlighting)